ADHD in School and at Work = A Poor Future

 Studies show that adults with attention deficit hyperactive disorder are 3X more likey to suffer from stress, anxiety and depression.
 An inability to pay attention, concentrate and stay on task equals poor work performance, resulting in a life less likely to succeed in a competitive workplace.
 Adults with ADHD are more likely to frequently change jobs, meaning they will not recieve pay raises and promotions.
 Adults with ADHD have higher rates of unemployment, drug addiction and arrests.

-Scientific Music Therapy = Natural ADHD Remedy
+Scientific Music Therapy for ADHD = Natural ADHD Remedy

 It makes sense that music, through it’s ability to calm and capture a persons attention, could have a positive effect on those with attention deficit disorder.
 The highly aclaimed Temple University trains music therapists to the Ph.D. level, and their graduates use music therapy in schools, hospitals, prisons, psychiatric facilities, community centers and universities.